jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 Build and Deploy the Quickstart
 -------------------------------

-_NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not please refer to Maven
-Configuration section above.

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package jboss-as:deploy

+   To deploy to other than default localhost:9999 JBoss instance, copy the following configuration just after &lt;version>${jboss.as.plugin.version}&lt;/version> and adjust it to suit your needs. username and password elements can be omitted sometimes, depending on your JBoss security settings.

+                 &lt;configuration>
+                    &lt;hostname>127.0.0.1&lt;/hostname>
+                    &lt;port>9999&lt;/port>
+                    &lt;username>admin&lt;/username>
+                    &lt;password>secret&lt;/password>
+                &lt;/configuration>

-4. This will deploy `target/simplest-hello-world-portlet.war` to the running instance of the portal.
+   This will deploy `target/simplest-hello-world-portlet.war` to the running instance of the portal.

 Access the deployed Portlet